Maple Syrup Pot De Creme

 • 4 egg yolks

-• 2 Tbs granulated maple sugar, I used 1 Tbs of organic cane sugar as a substitute
+• 2 tablespoons granulated maple sugar (or 1 tablespoon organic cane sugar as a substitute)

 Instructions

-2. Place the maple syrup a sauce pan and reduce by half or until you have a very thick syrup, keep the syrup warm until ready for use.
+2. Place the maple syrup in a saucepan and reduce by half over medium heat, or until you have a very thick syrup.
+Keep the syrup warm until ready for use.

 • Cook Time: 1 hour